MKhizerButt/Analyzing-TV-Data/README.md

 The three datsets "halftime_musicians", "tv" and "super_bowls" are present in the datasets folder in csv format.

 ## Algorithm
-Data Analysis in the Python Notebook is performed using Pandas library.
+Data Analysis in the Python Notebook is performed using Pandas library and makes use of Matplotlib for visuals and graphs.